 Which is why we should cover all of them up in murals, I think.
-Giant paintings applied directly to the huge swathes of surface area available on any given wall.
 Kids, in their purer wisdom, instinctively know this, of course, and crayon-graffiti any blank vertical space they can reach with their short arms.
 It's also generosity on their part.
 These blank spaces cry for their voids to be filled, and in our adult miserliness, we merely give them family portraits and light switches.

-And possibly the most impressive example of his work (and one of the most impressive examples of the genre itself) is his The Epic of American Civilization, an indoor mural that wraps around both wings of the large reserve corridor in the Baker Library at Dartmouth College in Hanover, NH, and takes on the history of an entire continent.
+Possibly the most impressive example of his work (and one of the most impressive examples of the genre itself) is his The Epic of American Civilization, an indoor mural that wraps around both wings of the large reserve corridor in the Baker Library at Dartmouth College in Hanover, New Hampshire, and takes on the dark history of an entire continent.

 Started in 1932, it took Orozco two years to finish this sprawling work, which is made up of 24 individual panels painted directly onto the wet plaster of the walls.
 All told, it covers a surface area of approximately 3,200 square feet.
 You could build a large house in that amount of space, with plenty of area left over for a nice lawn completely thatched in Slip ’n Slides.
 Now you know a little bit about my dream house.